Colonial history of the United States: Virginia

 The first successful English colony was Jamestown, established May 14, 1607, near Chesapeake Bay.
 The business venture was financed and coordinated by the London Virginia Company, a joint-stock company looking for gold.
-Its first years were extremely difficult, with very high death rates from disease and starvation, wars with local Amerindians, and little gold.
+Its first years were extremely difficult, with very high death rates from disease and starvation, wars with indigenous nations, and little gold.
 The colony survived and flourished by turning to tobacco as a cash crop.
 By the late 17th century, Virginia's export economy was largely based on tobacco, and new, richer settlers came in to take up large portions of land, build large plantations and import indentured servants and slaves.
 In 1676, Bacon's Rebellion occurred, but was suppressed by royal officials.
 After Bacon's Rebellion, African slaves rapidly replaced indentured servants as Virginia's main labor force.

 The colonial assembly shared power with a royally appointed governor.
-On a more local level, governmental power was invested in county courts, which were self-perpetuating (the incumbents filled any vacancies and there never were popular elections).
+On a more local level, governmental power was invested in county courts, which were self-perpetuating (incumbents filled any vacancies and there never were popular elections).
 As cash crop producers, Chesapeake plantations were heavily dependent on trade with England.
 With easy navigation by river, there were few towns and no cities; planters shipped directly to Britain.
 High death rates and a very young population profile characterized the colony during its first years.

 Randall Miller points out that "America had no titled aristocracy... although one aristocrat, Lord Thomas Fairfax, did take up residence in Virginia in 1734."
 Lord Fairfax (1693–1781) was a Scottish baron who came to America permanently to oversee his family's vast land holdings.
 Historian Arthur Schlesinger says that he "was unique among the permanent comers in bearing so high a rank as baron."
 He was a patron of George Washington and was not disturbed during the war.